Timely Contract® - Real Property, Real Solutions® - logo

 To understand what title insurance is, it helps to understand what title is.
 Broadly defined, title includes the right to possess, to build, to exclude others, and the right to sell.

 Title to land can be affected in any number of ways.
 The County Recorder’s Office is where many documents restricting the use of the land and affecting title are stored.
-Documents like deeds, easement agreements, homeowners’ association covenants, shared well agreements, are examples of documents restricting the use of a property.
-However, the County Recorder’s Office is not the only place documents affecting your property may be located.
-Many local, State, Federal, and Tribal agencies house documents that could potentially affect your use of your property.
+Documents like deeds, easement agreements, homeowners’ association covenants, shared well agreements are examples of documents restricting the use of a property.

 Title insurance can cover some risks for a Buyer, but it doesn’t protect against all risks.
 The exclusions and exceptions to title insurance can be more extensive than people think.
-The standard American Land Title Association (ALTA) title insurance policy has three categories defining risks to title that lie outside the polilcy’s scope of coverage.
+The standard American Land Title Association (ALTA) title insurance policy has three categories defining risks to title that lie outside the policy’s scope of coverage.
 They are Exclusions, Standard Exceptions, and Special Exceptions.

 The bottom line is, if someone buys a property with an excluded or excepted risk, there is no insurance coverage.
 Best to know about these risks before you buy.